 Are you a freelance social media manager looking for a more lucrative niche that will allow you to make more money so that you can finally afford to travel the world full time?

-Learning how to become a Facebook marketer is a pretty good choice!
+Learning how to become a Facebook marketer is a pretty good choice to earn money while travelling.

 Yes, you can earn a good living from Facebook.